ioBroker/ioBroker.js-controller/docs/ru/adapterref/iobroker.web/README.md

 ### __РАБОТА В ПРОЦЕССЕ__ ->

 ## Changelog
+### 3.0.13 (2020-09-06)
+* (bluefox) Added the support of multi-language names for the welcome screen.

 ### 3.0.12 (2020-08-22)
 * (bluefox) Updated used npm libraries

 ### 3.0.10 (2020-07-28)
-* (Apollon77) socketio pingTimeout and pinInterval increased to prevent too fast reconnections and bigger visualizations
+* (Apollon77) socketio pingTimeout and pinInterval increased to prevent too fast re-connections and bigger visualizations

 ### 3.0.9 (2020-06-11)
-* (Apollon77) Upgrade socketio adapter version
+* (Apollon77) Upgrade socket-io adapter version
-* (Apollon77) Optimize error handling for webserver initialization again
+* (Apollon77) Optimize error handling for web-server initialization again

 ### 3.0.8 (2020-05-04)
-* (Apollon77) webserver initialization optimized again to prevent errors with invalid certificates
+* (Apollon77) web-server initialization optimized again to prevent errors with invalid certificates

 ### 3.0.7 (2020-04-30)
-* (Apollon77) errors on webserver initialization are handled properly
+* (Apollon77) errors on web-server initialization are handled properly

 ### 3.0.5 (2020-04-23)
 * (bluefox) fixed the sentry warnings